Family Reunion Visa – VIPER

 - parents, if financial dependence is formally proven

-If the applicant and requesting party have been married for 5 years or over, the Embassy in Wellington may issue a Permanent Visa.
-In this case, the requesting party and applicant must present the Pre-Authorisation Documentation AND the Post Authorisation Documentation and apply for the visa in person at the Embassy.
-If the applicant is not able to collect the passport in person, a pre-paid self addressed courier envelope for the return of the passport through the post must be provided.
+The Embassy in Wellington may issue a Permanent Visa.
+In this case, the requesting party and applicant must present the Documentation and apply for the visa in person at the Embassy.
+The Embassy will not process Permanent Visa applications received by mail.
+However, if the applicant is not able to collect the passport in person, a pre-paid self addressed courier envelope for the return of the passport through the post must be provided when he/she applies at the Embassy.

-The applicant must submit authenticated copies*, or originals when stated, of the following documentation:
+The applicant must provide authenticated copies*, or originals when stated, of the following documentation:

 *Copies can be authenticated by a Justice of the Peace/Notary Public, or by the Embassy - in this case, please see Authenticated Copies

-- Copy of the applicant's marriage certificate, birth certificate, official dependency document or official court or state-issued document attesting to the relevant eligibility conditions;
+2. Copy of the applicant's marriage certificate, birth certificate, official dependency document or official court or state-issued document attesting to the relevant eligibility conditions.
+Attention: All documentation not issued in Brazil must be authenticated by the Embassy;

 Visa Application Form